jtiai/pygame-colliders/docs/source/collider-types.rst

 .. versionchanged:: 0.1.4

-Easiest way to create colliders is to import ``create_collider`` function and use that to create colliders:
+The easiest way to create colliders is to import ``create_collider`` function and use that to create colliders:

 .. code-block:: python